yashvardhandebas/zomato-analytics/README.md

 # Zomato Bangalore — Restaurant Analytics

-Exploratory data analysis of Bangalore's restaurant ecosystem using the Zomato Kaggle dataset.
-The project investigates what actually drives restaurant success on Zomato — and where the market gaps are.
+Exploratory data analysis and restaurant success prediction using the Zomato Bangalore Kaggle dataset.
+The project investigates what drives restaurant popularity on Zomato — and builds a machine learning model to predict it.

-> **49,011 restaurants · 23 business questions · 3 statistical tests · 6 actionable findings**
+> **49,011 restaurants · 23 EDA questions · 3 statistical tests · 3 ML models · ROC-AUC 0.89**

 ---

 ## Project Overview

 Most Zomato EDA projects stop at bar charts.
-This one goes further — every major claim is statistically validated, confounding variables are called out explicitly, and findings are framed as business recommendations rather than observations.
+This one goes further — every major claim is statistically validated, a binary classification model predicts restaurant success with 80% accuracy, and findings are framed as business recommendations rather than observations.

 The analysis covers:
-- What drives ratings — and what doesn't (online ordering turns out not to matter)
+- What drives ratings — and what doesn't (online ordering turns out not to matter for satisfaction)
 - Cuisine performance across Bangalore's neighbourhoods
 - Which price ranges actually generate customer engagement
 - Where demand far exceeds supply — the real market opportunity
+- Predicting whether a restaurant will achieve above-median engagement before it accumulates a vote history

 ---